Ann Reed

 Ann Reed (born December 1, 1954) is an American singer-songwriter and guitar player from Minneapolis, Minnesota.
-She is one of the few women guitarists who primarily play the twelve-string guitar.
+She is one of the few female guitarists who primarily play the twelve-string guitar.
 Reed has appeared on Good Morning America and on radio shows such as A Prairie Home Companion and The Morning Show on Minnesota Public Radio, All Things Considered, and Mountain Stage.
 She has performed at folk festivals including Bumbershoot and the Winnipeg Folk Festival, and continues to perform in concert.

+Career

+Reed graduated from Minnetonka High School in 1973.
+She donates 25% of her concert tour bookings to charity, primarily targeting organizations that address issues affecting women and children.
+She has received several awards from the Minnesota Music Academy, including Songwriter of the Year and Artist of the Year.

-In recent years, Reed has also developed her talents as a playwright and voice-over talent, creating and producing a podcast called The Henry and Buster Show.
-She donates up to 25 percent of her concert tour bookings for organizations that primarily address issues affecting women and children.
+Beyond her music, Reed has also developed her talents as a playwright and voice-over talent, creating and producing a podcast called The Henry and Buster Show.
 Reed first recorded independently then with Red House Records, but since the early 1990s she has produced and distributed her music through her own company, Turtlecub Productions.

-Ann Reed's first novel, Citizens of Campbell, was published in 2016.
+Reed's first and only novel, Citizens of Campbell, was published in 2016.
+She remains close friends with her high school classmate Jan Malcolm, two-time Health Commissioner of Minnesota.

-Awards

-She has received several awards from the Minnesota Music Academy, including Songwriter of the Year and Artist of the Year.